 Single residence and work permit

-• The initial permit is usually issued for a period of up to one year or for the duration of the employment contract if it is less than one year.
+- The first license was granted for one year or for the employment contract period if that was less than one year.

-In order to extend the unified residence and work permit, you will need to prove that you continue to work for the same employer or that you have a new job offer.
-You will also need to prove that you are financially secure and that you have a place to live in Slovenia.
+During the application process for the extension of the unified residence and work permit, you will have to further prove that you are still working for the same employer or that you have another job offer.
+You will also have to prove your financial security and a place of living in Slovenia.

-Slovenia, as a member of the European Union, provides various employment opportunities for both EU citizens and foreign nationals from other countries.
-It is important to understand the legal aspects that regulate the labour activities of foreigners in the country.
+With Slovenia being a part of the European Union, there are various types of jobs available for European Union citizens as well as for foreigners coming from other parts of the world.
+As such, it is essential to understand the legal aspect that governs the labor activities of foreigners in the country.

 Legal framework

-The employment of foreigners in Slovenia is regulated by national legislation, which is harmonised with European Union regulations and directives.
-The main documents regulating the employment of foreigners include the laws on employment, on migration and on residence permits.
+Employment of foreigners in Slovenia is governed by national legislation, harmonized with European Union regulations and directives.
+The basic relevant documents regulating the employment of foreigners are the laws on employment, on migration, and on residence permits.

 Citizens of the European Union

-2. Applying for a single residence and work permit, which includes a visa and work permit.
+- Applying for a single residence and work permit, which covers residence, including a visa and work permit.

-3. Documentation of qualifications required for the proposed job.
+- Qualification documentation of the qualifications required for the proposed job;

-4. Health insurance and other documents confirming the ability to support yourself in the country.
+- Health insurance and other documents proving one’s capability to support oneself within the country.

 Special categories

-There are also special programmes for researchers, students, volunteers and other categories, which may include more flexible conditions for eligibility to work.
+Besides that, there are special programs for researchers, students, volunteers, and some other categories which provide more flexible conditions regarding eligibility to work.

 Special categories of work visas

-• Visas for researchers and scientific researchers: Designed for those who come to Slovenia to participate in research projects.
+Visas for researchers and scientific researchers: For applications coming to Slovenia with the aim of joining in on research projects.

-• Visas for students and trainees: For young people coming for internships or studies with possible employment afterwards.
+Visas for students and trainees: For young people coming for internships or studies and possibly subsequent employment.

 The process of applying for a work visa

-The process of applying for a work visa involves preparing the necessary documents such as passport, photographs, qualification documents, employment contract and others.
-The application is submitted to the Slovenian embassy or consulate in the country of residence or through an accredited agency.
+Application for a work visa involves preparations of the necessary documents such as passport, photographs, qualification documents, employment contract among others, which are presented to the Slovenian embassy or consulate in the country of residence or through an accredited agency.

 Slovenia work permit requirements